The Irish Princess…

 My view of the parade from the double decker bus that I got to ride on IN the parade!!

-1. Book way in advance.
-Just like with any other big festival around the world like Mardi Gras in New Orleans, Carnival in Brazil or Oktoberfest in Germany people plan to visit these events way in advance.
-Book your flights and accommodations in Dublin as far in advance as possible.
+1. Book everything far in advance.
+Like with any other big festival around the world like Mardi Gras in New Orleans, Carnival in Brazil or Oktoberfest in Germany people plan to visit these events far in advance.
+Book your flights and accommodations in Dublin as much in advance as possible.
+(See below for my hotel suggestions.)

-2. Bring your green stuff.
-Before you head to Ireland go shopping at home and pick up some green clothes and accessories.
-There are many places to buy this stuff in Dublin as well but if you have it in advance you won’t be scrambling the day of.
+2. What to wear on St. Patrick’s Day in Ireland?
+The Irish love St. Patrick’s Day and wearing everything green to celebrate.
+Bring ALL of your green stuff with you.
+Before you fly to Ireland go shopping and pick up green clothes and accessories.
+There are many places to buy green things in Dublin but you can probably get them for cheaper at home.
+Also if you have it in advance you won’t be scrambling at the tourist shops the day of.

 3. Plan at least five days in Dublin.
 The St. Patrick’s Day festivities in Dublin last longer than just one day.
-The 17th of March is the traditional holiday but leading up to the big day is the St. Patrick’s Festival when there are so many more things to see and do in the city aside from just drinking and enjoying the parade.
+The 17th of March is the traditional holiday but leading up to the big day is the St. Patrick’s Festival.
+There are so many more things to see and do in the city aside from just drinking and enjoying the parade.

 Dublin’s Christ Church lit up in green for the St. Patrick’s Day festivities

-- Many iconic buildings around the city are dressed up in green lights each night.
-Known as “Greening the City” take a stroll and check it out.
+- Many iconic buildings around the city are lit up in green lights each night.
+Known as “Greening the City”, take a stroll around town and check it out.

 - Take one of many walking tours around the city.
 My favourite was the food walking tour I did with Fab Food Trails.